tuub/theses-publisher-policies/policies.md

 Permitted

 #### Special requirements
-* Include fixed statement: "Copyright XXXX (year) Society of Photo‑Optical Instrumentation Engineers (SPIE).
+* Include fixed statement: "Copyright XXXX (year) Society of Photo-Optical Instrumentation Engineers (SPIE).
 One print or electronic copy may be made for personal use only.
 Systematic reproduction and distribution, duplication of any material in this publication for a fee or for commercial purposes, and modification of the contents of the publication are prohibited."
 * Follow citation guideline, cf. "Attribution Format" in [Sharing Policy](https://www.spiedigitallibrary.org/article-sharing-policies#Attribution-Format)

 #### Source